rwth-acis/las2peer-template-project/README.md

-The end of a run
+The End of a Run
 ----------------

 Each started node will be kept running if the last command executed either via command line or configuration file does not give a /shutdown/ command.